Campaign of the Month: April 2013

 The Lost Clan can still be found.
 Seek them where the ice meets fire.

-When I came of age, I became a squire to Munik Surehammer, a Knight of the Lividictine Order (the sworn defenders of the Most Holy Bishop Lividicus and the Guardians of Tuthok’Than).
-I was present when Lividicus, ancient and wise, gave Munik and three others knights a quest that brought us far from our homeland of Ghorrl, across the many seas, and into the Kingdom of Rhuul.
+When I came of age, I became a squire to Munik Surehammer, a Knight of the Lividictine Order (the sworn defenders of the Most Holy Bishop Lividicus and the Guardians of Mount Orohk).
+I was present when Lividicus, ancient and wise, gave Munik and two others knights – Gharl Blackanvil and Barras Stonewarden – a quest that brought us far from our homeland of Ghorrl, across the many seas, and into the Kingdom of Rhuul.

 I was also there when the savage nhir’gan hunted us down one by one when we crossed their festering lands.
-Grievously injured, the other knights scattered or killed, Munik removed his armor and gave it to me, saying “This is yours now.
+Grievously injured and outnumbered, the knights scattered.
+Munik, near death from his wounds, removed his armor and gave it to me, saying “This is yours now.
 Take it and wear it with honor.”
 He then handed me his waraxe, saying “This is yours now, as well.
 Take it and wield it with honor and just intentions.”
 Munik then rose to his feet, a ghost of his former self after months of near-starvation, combat, and worry, and calmly watched the nhir’gan come over the rise.